xiangpin/rfastqQC/README.md

 # rfastqQC: The quality evaluation

-The quality evaluation is very important in next genome sequencing.
+The quality evaluation is very important in next generation sequencing. there are many tools can do this, but learning c++ is my purpose.
 I developed this package.
-Although there are many tools can do this, learning c++ is my purpose.

 ## :writing\_hand: Authors